California to not do business with Walgreens over abortion pills issue- Governor

+Adds California statement in paragraph 3, Walgreens statement in paragraphs 5 and 6

-March 6 (Reuters) - California would not do business with Walgreens Boots Alliance Inc WBA.O, state Governor Gavin Newsom said in a tweet on Monday, days after the pharmacy chain said it will not dispense abortion pills in some Republican states.
+March 6 (Reuters) - California will not do business with Walgreens Boots Alliance Inc WBA.O, state Governor Gavin Newsom said in a tweet on Monday, days after the pharmacy chain said it would not dispense abortion pills in some Republican-dominated states.

-The state refuses to do business with Walgreens or "any company that cowers to the extremists and puts women's lives at risk," Democrat governor Newsom said.
+The state refuses to do business with Walgreens or "any company that cowers to the extremists and puts women's lives at risk," said Newsom, a Democrat.

+A spokesperson for the governor said "all relationships" between Walgreens and the state were now under review but declined to detail how business ties might change.

 The U.S. Food and Drug Administration in January allowed retail pharmacies to sell abortion pill mifepristone, including by mail, provided they were certified under special safety rules for the drug.